-For the six months ended June 30, 2010 and 2009, we have reduced stock-based compensation expense recognized in the Statement of Operations to reflect for estimated forfeitures.
+For the six months ended June 30, 2011 and 2010, we have reduced stock-based compensation expense recognized in the Statement of Operations to reflect for estimated forfeitures.
 The Compensation Stock Compensation Topic of the FASB s ASC requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-Pre-vesting forfeitures were estimated to be approximately 7.9% and 6.8% for the six months ended June 30, 2010 and 2009, based on historical experience.
+Pre-vesting forfeitures were estimated to be approximately 6.7% and 7.9% for the six months ended June 30, 2011 and 2010, respectively, based on historical experience.
 To date, we have not required any material adjustments to our expected forfeitures.